 When will you meet with the new employee to give and receive feedback?
 This can include informal check-ins to see how things are going and what can be improved, plus more structured feedback sessions at the end of the new hire’s first month or 100 days.

 An onboarding checklist is a useful tool to ensure your onboarding process includes all the steps necessary to set new hires up for success.
 This can be a version of your onboarding timeline, with individual tasks grouped in sections for your new hire’s first day, week, month, and so on.

-Using project management software like Asana can help make your onboarding checklist actionable.
+Using work management software like Asana can help make your onboarding checklist actionable.
 For example, you can create tasks with links to relevant information and specific due dates, then assign them to yourself, IT and HR team, or your new hire to complete.
+You can also use automations to streamline your onboarding process by instantly assigning the right tasks to stakeholders, at the right time.
 That way your checklist isn’t just a static document—it’s a living resource you and your new hire can work from and complete together.

 With these steps, you can onboard new team members with confidence.
 Taking the time to create a successful onboarding process not only helps employees succeed in their new role—it also helps them hit the ground running with all the skills, information, and connections they need to make an impact.